mikeraab/docker001/Participant-Guide.md

 ***

-In this excercise you will explore another Docker image from Docker Hub.
+In this exercise you will explore another Docker image from Docker Hub.

 **Browse to another public image Helloworld example on Docker Hub.
 Run it.**

-In this excercise you will use this Docker Hub image:
+Use this Docker Hub image:

 [https://hub.docker.com/r/karthequian/helloworld](https://hub.docker.com/r/karthequian/helloworld)